Timendus/thumby-silicon8/README.md

 For the time being, you have to hardcode a ROM into `main.py`.
-At the bottom of the file, where it says `cpu.loadProgram(....)` you can supply any ROM you like in the form of an array of bytes.
+At the bottom of the file, where it says `cpu.loadProgram(....)` you can supply any ROM you like in the form of an array or tuples of bytes.
+You can use the `convert.js` script to convert any `*.ch8` file into the right form.

 I plan on having Silicon8 find any `*.ch8` files on the Thumby filesystem and allowing you to run those.
 But since the filesystem isn't stable yet in the